opentripplanner/OpenTripPlanner/doc-templates/sandbox/MapboxVectorTilesApi.md

 ### Extending

-If more generic layers are created for this API, it should be moved out from the sandbox, into the core code, with potentially leaving specific property mappers in place.
+If more generic layers are created for this API, the code should be moved out from the sandbox, into the core, perhaps potentially leaving specific property mappers in place.

 #### Creating a new layer